lurisan/Blog/README.md

 - Date : full October
 - Zolo Stays - costly for a month of stay, ok if you are planning for a year or more.
 - Lots of places changed in Chennai, visited many outlets of Ibacco
-- Lived off of Bread omlett and Pizza for a long time
+- Lived off of Bread omelet and Pizza for a long time
 <br />
 <br />